Roadmap to planar electron-ion point Paul trap: Overview of noise sources

 Johnson--Nyquist noise has spectral density \cite{brownnutt_ion-trap_2015}

 \emph{R} is resistance (frequency-dependent real component of the impedance) of the electrode and transmission system. $T_c$ is temperature of the circuit, and as the main part of the resistance lies on the trap chip, one can assume $T_c=T_e$.
-With an approximate calculation of secular frequency $\omega = \we = 2\pi \times \SI{7.3}{MHz}$ in the copper trap of room temperature, \(R \approx \SI{1.04}{\ohm}\), spectral density \({S_{E}}^{\text{JN}} \approx \SI{6.1E-15}{\volt\squared m^{-2}s}\) and heating rate for electrons \(\dot{T} \approx \SI{3.1}{\kelvin\per\second}\).
-Although a previous study found the heating rate in a superconductive trap with a trap height of one order of magnitude lower comparable to that of traps using metals with good conductivity \cite{wang_superconducting_2010}, we estimate that superconductivity would decrease Johnson-Nyquist noise by reducing resistance.
-Our calculated heating rate would correspond \(\dot{\overline{n}} \approx 8,900\ \text{quanta/s}\) in the copper trap potential at room temperature.
-Based on our calculations, Johnson-Nyquist noise seems to be the predominant cause of heating in our case.
+With an approximate calculation of secular frequency $\omega = \we = 2\pi \times \SI{7.3}{MHz}$ in the copper trap of room temperature, \(R \approx \SI{1.04}{\ohm}\), we obtain spectral density \({S_{E}}^{\text{JN}} \approx \SI{6.1E-15}{\volt\squared m^{-2}s}\) and heating rate for electrons from the ground state \(\dot{\overline{n}} \approx \num{2E4}\ \text{quanta/s}\).
+Although a previous study by \citet{wang_superconducting_2010} did not find significant differences in the heating rates between superconducting and non-superconducting traps, we estimate that superconductivity would decrease Johnson-Nyquist noise by reducing resistance in our case.
+Our calculated decoherence rate from $\overline{n} \sim 1000$ would correspond \(\Gamma \approx \qty{2E7}{\per\second}\) in the copper trap potential at room temperature, while operation of YBCO trap at \qty{93}{K} would result in \(\Gamma \approx \qty{1E4}{\per\second}\).
+Based on our calculations, Johnson-Nyquist noise seems to be the predominant cause of decoherence in our trap.